Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Iterative pruning of NNs

-\textbf{Iterative edge pruning:} Consider the initial edge pruning step $p_e$.
+Consider the initial edge pruning step $p_e$.
 We train the dense NN and prune $p_e\%$ of the edges with the lowest weight magnitude.
 The sparse NN resulting from this pruning is then trained with the same number of epochs and learning rate schedule as the original NN.
 We repeat this process until the sparse NN can no longer achieve the same validation accuracy as the dense NN.

 At this point, we rewind the NN to the previous sparse NN that achieved the same validation accuracy as the dense NN and update the value of $p_e$ as $p_e = p_e/2$.
 We repeat this process until $p_e$ becomes lower than the required step to prune a single edge, thereby ensuring that the lowest possible density is achieved.

 We next apply the tests developed in the previous section to analyze whether edge-pruned NNs acquire structural properties resembling those of the sub-functions.
 Specifically, we train and prune different NN architectures to learn the function graph with input-separable sub-functions.
 For the example shown in Figure \ref{fig4a}a, as well as for NNs with different architectures, we can reject the null hypotheses in favor of the alternate hypotheses.
 This implies that edge-pruned NNs acquire structural properties that enable them to recognize input-separable sub-functions.